p-ranav/iris/README.md

 }
 ```

 Now let's write a `recevier` component.
-Our `receiver` component will subscribe to messages on the endpoint `tcp://localhost:5555`.

-Define the `Mouse` struct on the receiver and write a `load` method to enable deserialization.
+Define the `Mouse` struct and write a `load` method to enable deserialization.

 Subscriber callbacks have the signature `std::function<void(iris::Message)>`, i.e., subscriber receives `iris::Message` objects in its callback.
 Simply call `messsage.get<T>` to deserialize to the type `T`.